 A menu item with the label with the largest green earth on it means that the meal generated less greenhouse gas (GHG) emissions, and used less water, land, and nitrogen than other items on the menu.

 The team reviewed over 775 menu items to quantify environmental footprints: GHG emissions, land use footprint, embedded nitrogen, and water use associated with the production of each ingredient.

 This is the first time any Canadian university has taken on a project of this scale, positioning UBC as a model of how other universities can mobilize to address Climate Action through Food Systems.

 This project is an interdisciplinary research collaboration between teams of students, staff and faculty as part of the SEEDS Sustainability Program, to develop, pilot and evaluate the CFF Labels at UBC.
 One team is also evaluating the perceptions and impacts that Climate-Friendly Food Labels may have on UBC’s awareness, knowledge and purchasing decisions.

 Tell us what you think

 Are the labels are working?
-Let us know by completing a short survey.
-All survey participants will be entered into a prize draw to win one of ten $25 food services gift cards.
+Let us know by providing your thoughts and feedback.
+Participants will be entered into a prize draw for a chance to win a $25 UBC food services gift card.